 Gridlock is, by definition, stressful.
-If you feel like you are becoming flooded with emotion, or incapable of productive conversation, take a break either alone or with your partner.
+If you feel like you are becoming flooded with emotion or incapable of productive conversation, take a break either alone or with your partner.
 There’s no rush.
-According to Dr. Gottman’s research, “if your heart rate exceeds 100 beats per minute, you won’t be able to hear what your spouse is trying to tell you no matter how hard you try.”
+According to Dr. John Gottman, “if your heart rate exceeds 100 beats per minute, you won’t be able to hear what your spouse is trying to tell you no matter how hard you try.”

 Accept that some problems are unsolvable

 Unfortunately, it is practically impossible to entirely resolve such a gridlocked conflict immediately.
-As per Dr. Gottman’s humorous observation, “your purpose is not to solve the conflict – it will probably never go away completely… instead the goal is to ‘declaw’ the issue, to try to remove the hurt so the problem stops being a source of great pain.”
+Dr. Gottman quips, “your purpose is not to solve the conflict – it will probably never go away completely… instead the goal is to ‘declaw’ the issue, to try to remove the hurt so the problem stops being a source of great pain.”
 Here are a few steps that you can take to arrive at a temporary peace settlement in these treacherous lands: